CADMonkey21/p2pool-go-VTC/README.md

 This is a Go-based implementation of the p2pool protocol, with initial support for Vertcoin (VTC).
 The goal is to create a modern, high-performance, and cross-platform p2pool node that is easy to set up and maintain.

-### Current State: Alpha (Core Engine Complete)
+### Current State: Alpha (Core Complete)

 The node is currently in a **functional alpha stage**.
 All core engine components are complete and working as demonstrated on the live network.
 The application can be compiled and run to create a functional mining pool that:
 * Connects to `vertcoind` and receives work.
 * Establishes and maintains stable P2P connections with other live nodes.
 * Correctly handles `ping`/`pong` keep-alive messages.
 * Runs a full Stratum server that accepts miners, serves them jobs, and dynamically adjusts their difficulty (Vardiff).
-* **Performs full cryptographic validation of submitted shares and accepts valid work.**
+* Performs full cryptographic validation of submitted shares and accepts valid work.
+* **Creates share objects from valid work and broadcasts them to the P2P network.**

 The core engine is complete.
-The next phase of development will focus on implementing the sharechain logic by fully processing shares received from other peers and correctly serializing shares broadcast to the network.
+The next phase of development is to implement full share serialization to maintain stable connections after broadcasting, and to process shares received from other peers.

 ## Prerequisites